+Due is at Neurals au CD 2022 0003

+Project Number CP-2022-0002

-Sector Sup pport
+Sector Support

-that Spe offe likel prac e purpose of this project is to ensure that the utility providers are adhering to the stipulations t are outlined in their tariff agreements and/or the terms and conditions of the licences.
-Excifically, the research is to allow the regulator to assess the quality of customer service being ered by the providers in-store, online, as well as through their call centres.
-The outcomes are ely to be recommendations resulting from the findings, as well as the monitoring of the codes of ctice for complaints handling and customer service delivery across the sectors.
-The expected pact is improvement in the level of customer service delivery as well as specific call centre KPIs.
+Project Description The purpose of this project is to ensure that the utility providers are adhering to the stipulations that are outlined in their tariff agreements and/or the terms and conditions of the licences.
+Specifically, the research is to allow the regulator to assess the quality of customer service being offered by the providers in-store, online, as well as through their call centres.
+The outcomes are likely to be recommendations resulting from the findings, as well as the monitoring of the codes of practice for complaints handling and customer service delivery across the sectors.
+The expected impact is improvement in the level of customer service delivery as well as specific call centre KPIs.

-Start Date 202 23 July
+Start Date 2023 January

-End Date 202 24 May
+End Date 2024 May

-Project Title Dire ector General's Stakeholder Engagement Event 2023/24
+Project Title Director General's Stakeholder Engagement Event 2023/24

-Project Number TBD
+Project Number CP-2023-0002

-Sector Sup pport
+Sector Support

-stak hos the The OUF brin dial e annual Director General's Stakeholder Engagement has been one medium through which keholders are updated on the work of the OUR.
-Typically, at this event, the Director General sts a meeting with key stakeholders in various industries and updates them on the work done by regulator in the just concluding year, and major plans for the upcoming fiscal year.
-Event includes a panel discussion on a salient issue impacting all the utilities regulated by the R, to help build national awareness about developing local, regional and global sector issues, aging them to the forefront for discussion and as information to help decision-making.
-The logue is expected to positively impact the organization's reputation as a responsible, national sity at the forefront of sector developments.
+Project Description The annual Director General's Stakeholder Engagement has been one medium through which stakeholders are updated on the work of the OUR.
+Typically, at this event, the Director General hosts a meeting with key stakeholders in various industries and updates them on the work done by the regulator in the just concluding year, and major plans for the upcoming fiscal year.
+The event includes a panel discussion on a salient issue impacting all the utilities regulated by the OUR, to help build national awareness about developing local, regional and global sector issues, bringing them to the forefront for discussion and as information to help decision-making.
+The dialogue is expected to positively impact the organization's reputation as a responsible, national entity at the forefront of sector developments.

-Start Date 202 24 January
+Start Date 2024 January

-End Date 202 24 April
+End Date 2024 April

-Project Title Pro duction of the 2022/23 Annual Report
+Project Title Production of the 2022/23 Annual Report

-Project Number TBD
+Project Number CP-2023-0003

-Sector Sup pport
+Sector Support

-stat e OUR provides an annual report on sector and general activities as well as audited financial tements for submission to the Cabinet.
-The publication is due by 2023 July 31 i.e., four months er the end of the fiscal year.
+Project Description The OUR provides an annual report on sector and general activities as well as audited financial statements for submission to the Cabinet.
+The publication is due by 2023 July 31 i.e., four months after the end of the fiscal year.
 This report is tabled in the Houses of Parliament.

-Timeline Star rt Date: 2022 December
+Timeline Start Date: 2022 December